The No Contact Rule is something that we are all familiar with post-breakup.

 First of all, there’s nothing rude or immature about cutting communication with someone who hurt you.
 In fact, it’s about the most mature thing that you can do and the surest way to command respect.
 You’re doing something that 99% of the population can’t (speaking with your actions).

 A few years ago, an ex texted me that he missed me and that “life just wasn’t the same.”
-I took the bait and this is what I’ve learned along the way: Missing someone is not a precursor to wanting them back, being genuinely remorseful, wanting to apologize (first and foremost as a friend), wanting to reconcile, being selfless, and empathizing with you on any level.
+I took the bait and this is what I’ve learned along the way: Missing someone does not equal wanting them back, being genuinely remorseful, wanting to apologize (first and foremost as a friend), wanting to reconcile, being selfless, and empathizing with you on any level.

 Your ex made decisions in the relationship with you that came with the risk of losing you.
-Let them know through your silence and absence that you respect their decisions.
+Let them know through your silence and absence that you acknowledge (instead of excuse) those decisions.
 And let them live with it.

 When you choose to remain in contact with your ex in an effort to numb your fears and insecurities, you are basically communicating to your ex that he can find much better than you.

 How?
-If you can’t walk away from someone who hurt you out of sheer self-love, boundaries, and knowingness of your value, then you are not someone worth having for more than a momentary doormatting session.
+If you can’t walk away from someone who disrespected you, then you are not someone worth having for more than a momentary doormatting session.

 No matter what, always put yourself, your well-being, and healing first.